 Trying autumn, summer and spring teas from the same regions can be a great way to more deeply understand both the region and the effect of weather.
 It is an excersize in subtle tasting that rewards you with interesting flavor differences.
 For example, try:

-Autumn Harvest Laoshan Green, and Autumn Harvest Laoshan Dragonwell. once you get an idea of the hearty bean flavor of the autumn, try the two spring harvest Laoshan teas and see how the crispness of autumn translates into a sweet sparkle in the spring.
+Autumn Harvest Laoshan Green and Laoshan Black.
+Once you get an idea of the hearty bean flavor of the autumn, try the two spring harvest Laoshan teas and see how the crispness of autumn translates into a sweet sparkle in the spring.